bihealth/sodar-core/docs/source/major_changes.rst

 New Context Processor Required
 ------------------------------

-Certain sidebar related functionality which was redundantly implemented as template tags has been moved into the new ``sidebar_processor`` context processor.
-You need to add this to the context processors on your site in ``base.py`` under ``TEMPLATES``:
+Certain sidebar related functionality has been moved into the new ``sidebar_processor`` context processor.
+You need to add this to your site in ``base.py`` under ``TEMPLATES``:

 .. code-block:: python